 There are so many aspects of modern life that we take for granted when we live at a fixed location simply because we don’t have to think twice about how we receive mail.
 When a relative asks where to mail a birthday card or we fill out the address section of a bank form, we can respond almost automatically.
 But when you’ve packed your life into an RV and renounced your permanent residence, these situations suddenly become much trickier to navigate.

-So how do you receive mail when you move between states as if they were rooms in a house?
-And how do you handle official business like banking, taxes, voting and insurance while living the RV life?
+So how do you receive mail when you live in an RV full-time?
+And how do you handle official business like banking, taxes, voting, and insurance while living the RV life?
 Read on to learn the answers to these questions and more – once you do, you’ll feel more confident than ever about your future full-time travel.

 #1 – State of Existence

 The United States is a massive country, bested in size by very few things, one of them being its lawbook.
 Indeed, in addition to the federal laws that apply across the nation, each state has its own set of regulations pertaining to many aspects of RV living – vehicle registration, insurance, residency, and more.
 What’s more, many of these laws contradict those of other states, so your interstate travels will require you to learn the ropes of multiple localities and plan your path to work around the knots.

 The law is clear about one thing, though, and that’s the need for a domicile.
 A domicile is a permanent address that you use to file taxes, renew your driver’s license and vehicle registration, register to vote, get summoned for jury duty, open bank accounts and receive government notices.
 Your domicile isn’t necessarily where you currently live; rather, it’s the location you’ve claimed as home base for these official purposes.